Josan88/mykad/README.md

 3. Run mykad.exe in /dist/.

 ![image](https://user-images.githubusercontent.com/124897328/219552775-2b01736c-c44c-4110-b2b6-85a730048fcf.png)
+4. The program is started in the background (mykad.exe).
 4. The script will automatically detect the insertion of the card, select the JPN application, and read data from various files, including the user's photograph.
 5. After reading, data is stored in 2 json file.
 6. The user's photograph will be saved as a JPEG file named "photo.jpg" in the current directory.